potionlab/Documentation/setup-continuous-integration.md

 ## Goals

-1. Continuous integration should run on [Travis CI](https://travis-ci.org/).
+1. Continuous integration should run on [Travis CI](https://travis-ci.org/)
-2. Tests should run for each build.
+2. Tests should run for each build
-3. Lint should run for each build.
+3. Lint should run for each build
-4. [Required status checks](https://help.github.com/articles/about-required-status-checks/) and [protected branches](https://help.github.com/articles/about-protected-branches/) should prevent merging into `master` unless the build passes continuous integration.
+4. [Required status checks](https://help.github.com/articles/about-required-status-checks/) and [protected branches](https://help.github.com/articles/about-protected-branches/) should prevent merging into `master` unless the build passes continuous integration
+5. A GitHub Access Token is provided to download Carthage binaries (this gets rate limited on Travis otherwise)
+6. On Travis, to conserve resources we should only build pull requests, the `master` branch, and tags.
+The only reason we build `master` is that there is no way to build pull requests without also building `master`.

 ## Script Instructions